 Alaska’s Chief Medical Officer, Dr. Zink, states: “Until we can protect more people through vaccination, we can all – including those who have been vaccinated – help keep the virus under control,” she said.
 “Keep wearing masks, maintain physical distance from others, keep your social circles small, get tested if you feel sick or may have been exposed, and when it’s your turn to do so, please consider getting vaccinated.”
 For more information, visit http://covidvax.alaska.gov

 Please download the graphics below and share in your community:

 APIA Phases of Operation

-Phase I reintegration includes essential staff returning to the work place as needed to perform essential functions.
+Phase I reintegration includes essential staff returning to the work place as needed to preform essential functions.
 Masks must be worn at all times on the premises.
 No clients/visitors on premises.